P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 ---
-title: 'P2P Hack Club Meeting 3: Creating a game using JavaScript!'
+title: 'P2P Hack Club Meeting 4: Create a simple game using JavaScript!'
 description: Learn how to create a simple game using JavaScript!
 author: 'P2P hack club team, modified from an article by MDN'
 slug: simple-javascript-game